rootstrap/blog/GUIDE.md

 Now that you’ve told your readers what to expect, give it to them!
 Feel free to go into as much detail as you need.

-Use headings to help people understand where they are, and enable them to skip around to the content they are most interested in.
-Breaking things down into smaller parts makes things easier to manage for you as a writer and allows readers to quickly pick up where they stop.
+Use sections to help people understand where they are, and enable them to skip around to the content they are most interested in.
+Breaking sections down into subsections makes things easier to manage for you as a writer and allows readers to quickly pick up where they stop.

+*Sections titles*
+*[Style: Heading 3, Bold, Color: Black]*
+*Subsections titles*
-*Headings [Style: Heading 2, Bold, Color: Black]*
+*[Style: Heading 4, Bold, Color: Black]*

 Use [Github Gists](https://help.github.com/en/articles/about-gists) for displaying code if necessary.
 Don’t be lazy and use the native code block.
 Code presentation matters for your readers to read properly.